Veemon/pyneat/README.md

 *examples/input_detector.py*

 ## Install
-To install simply run install.sh.
+To install simply run *install.sh* .

 ## Basic Usage
 The basic workflow is as follows.